 - processing job applications

-Use of images and personal information for promotion, fundraising and education complies with the European General Data Protection Regulation requirements for the privacy and safeguarding of vulnerable people.
+Use of images and personal information for promotion, fundraising and education complies with The Data Protection Act 2018; the UK General Data Protection Regulation; The Privacy Act 1988 and the Australian Privacy Principles for the privacy and safeguarding of vulnerable people.
 The collection of information, images and stories is conducted in a manner that does not harm people or the environment.

 The use of your information for the purposes set out above is lawful because one or more of the following applies:

 - Where you have provided information to us for the purposes of requesting information or requesting that we carry out a service for you, we will proceed on the basis that you have given consent to us using the information for that purpose, based on the way that you provided the information to us.
 You may withdraw consent at any time by emailing us at [email protected].
 This will not affect the lawfulness of processing of your information prior to your withdrawal of consent being received and actioned.

 - It is necessary for us to hold and use your information to perform our obligations under a contract entered into with you or for mutually agreed due dilligence prior to entering into a contract.

 - It is necessary to comply with our legal obligations.